TribalyteTechnologies/BrightByte/README.md

 Migrations:

 Each change of version where the smart contracts have been modified will be necessary to do a migration in order to keep the data.
-To do the migration we have to deploy the new version and access to the source src/assets/build.
-Once we are in, we have to copy the smart contracts from the other version adding "Old" to the name, for example, BrightOld.json.
-We will run the app and click in the migrate button.
+For more information about Migrations please see [migration procedure](https://github.com/TribalyteTechnologies/BrightByte/blob/master/MIGRATIONS.md)

-For more information please visit our [blog post about BrightByte](http://tech.tribalyte.eu/blog-brightbyte) (in Spanish) or contact [Tribalyte Technologies](http://tribalyte.com).
+For more information about BrightByte please visit our [blog post about BrightByte](https://tech.tribalyte.eu/blog-lanzamiento-de-brightbyte-v0-2) (in Spanish) or contact [Tribalyte Technologies](http://tribalyte.com).

 Licensed under the conditions of `LICENSE.md`.